A battery powered bolter, part of MacLean Engineering’s EV line of equipment. CREDIT: GOLDCORP

 CMJ: The mine is going into commercial production at the end of next year.
 Do you think all the technology will be ready?

-BB: We’re hoping that it will, we’re supposed to be completing our permitting process most likely by 2019 – the mine is already under development right now because they’re actually doing the ramp, and the trucks are supposed to be early 2020.
+BB: We’re hoping that it will, we’re supposed to be completing our permitting process most likely by 2019 – the mine is already under development right now because they’re actually doing the ramp, and the trucks are supposed to be ready by early 2020.
 So by the time we’re ready to actually start hauling material on a full-time basis, we hope the technology will be there.
 We’re working towards that deadline.
 It’s a risk for us because we’re permitting for an all underground mine and we did this even through the technology did not exist yet.

 CMJ: That’s an interesting point, that you committed to this without all the technology being in place.
 We profiled MacLean Engineering, which is another of your partners at Borden, in our last issue.

-They said that Goldcorp’s commitment to the project, they might not have built their EV line for years.
+They said that without Goldcorp’s commitment to the project, they might not have built their EV line for years.

 BB: Exactly, that’s true.
 I go back to the Borden mine being what we think of as a pilot project for us.
 When you’re developing new technology on a mine that has a cost of $3 or $5 billion, you are taking a very large risk.
 So given that this was a smaller investment for us, that basically allows us to bring this forward in a way that we can commit to it.
 We are taking a certain level of risk, but we feel that’s being managed very properly by the company and our supply chain.